If you’re running into trouble here are some simple steps to try.

 Licensing has changed.
 Printopia 3 license keys do not work with Printopia 2 and vice versa.
 To use Printopia 3, you'll need to upgrade your existing Printopia 2 license key.
-This is a free upgrade if you purchased Printopia 2 recently, otherwise discounted pricing is available.
-To determine if your key is eligible for upgrade click here.
+To determine if your key is eligible for a discounted upgrade click here.

 Printopia 3 requires Mac OSX 10.7 or later.
 If you're using an earlier version of Mac OS X you'll want to continue using Printopia 2.

 Installing Printopia 3 automatically removes Printopia 2 and Printopia Pro if present.
 Your settings will be preserved in case you'd like to revert back, but you don't need to manually remove the older versions of Printopia from your machine.